ai-forth/ideal-forth/1-aeon/README.md

 ### What is highly-interesting

 The encompassing of forth with _ideal_.
+What are some interesting features-of-interest?

+* Ability to walk-through a digital board and diagnose the problem, indicating the steps to repair